buildtool/scaffold/README.md

 </p>

 # Setup
-You can install the pre-compiled binary (in several different ways), use Docker or compile from source.
+You can install the pre-compiled binary (in several different ways) or compile from source.

 ## Installation pre-built binaries
 **Homebrew tap**